 If you’re importing different addresses for Person Contacts and Company Contacts, you'll need to create separate columns in your file that include Person Address columns and Company Address columns.
 Person Address columns you’ll want to include are person address (street address), person city, person region/state, person country, whereas Company Address columns should include company street, company city, company region/state, etc.

-Every column in your file should include a label in the first(top) row, in order for the import to match your data properly to fields that already exist in Base.
+Every column in your file should include a label in the first(top) row, in order for the import to match your data properly to fields that already exist in Sell.
 For example, if you would like to import a Job Title field with your Contacts, you will want to include a column in your file labeled “Job Title”.

 - Navigate to your Settings menu